KalanaRatnayake/KalanaRatnayake.github.io/_pages/about.md

 social: true              # includes social icons at the bottom of the page
 ---

+<p style="margin:30px;"></p>

-I am a Software Engineer at Intellisense Lab of the University of Moratuwa working on developing an automated Fabric Quality Inspection system.
+I am a Software Engineer at [Intellisense Lab](https://uom.lk/cse/labs/IntelliSense) of the University of Moratuwa working on developing an automated Fabric Quality Inspection system.

 I completed my Master's at the University of Moratuwa in 2021.
 It focused on developing a navigation system that uses volumetric data for multi-robot exploration in an unknown environment and was co-supervised by Dr. Chandana Gamage and Dr. Sulochana Sooriyaarachchi.
 During this time I also worked as a Research Assistant and as a Visiting Instructor for the CS4352-Robotics and Automation module.